TheSilverHawkx/AfekaProgrammingLanguagesCourse2024/docs/BNF.md

 ### Limitations of the Language

-1. **Lack of Control Structures**: The language doesn't include conditionals (e.g., `if-else`) or loops (e.g., `while`, `for`), limiting its capability to handle complex logic.
+1. **Lack of Flow Control**: The language doesn't include conditionals (e.g., `if-else`) or loops (e.g., `while`, `for`).
-2. **No Type System**: The BNF doesn't define a type system, which could lead to runtime errors due to type mismatches.
+2. **No Type System**: The language doesn't include a type system, and relies on Python's dynamic types.
+This could to runtime errors due to type mismatches.
+3. **No assignment operations**: The language doesn't include assignment operations for variables, and instead returns the output of each operation right after it is interpreted.
-3. **Minimal Data Structures**: The grammar only supports basic types like integers and booleans, without arrays, lists, or more complex data structures.
+4. **Limited Data Types**: The language only supports integers and booleans constants, without arrays, lists, or decimal numbers.
-4. **Scalability**: The language may not scale well for larger programs due to the lack of modular constructs like classes or modules.
-5. **Ambiguity in Operator Precedence**: The BNF does not explicitly define the precedence and associativity of operators, which could lead to ambiguity in complex expressions.

 This BNF provides a basic framework for a simple functional programming language with support for functions, logical expressions, and basic operations.
 However, it would require significant expansion and refinement for use in more complex or large-scale programming tasks.